Scaling behaviour of charged particles generated in Xe$-$Xe collisions at $\sqrt{s_{\rm{NN}}}$ = 5.44 TeV using the AMPT model: Observations and Results

 The NFM, $F_{\rm{q}}(M)$ are calculated for the order of the moments $q$ = 2,~3,~4 and 5.
-Fig.~\ref{fig:figure51} shows a case of log-log plot of $F_{\rm{q}}(M)$ versus $M^{\rm{2}}$ for the charged particles in transverse momentum interval $0.6 \leq p_\text{T} \leq 2.0$ GeV/\textit{c}.
+Fig.~\ref{fig:figure51} shows a case of log-log plot of $F_{\rm{q}}(M)$ versus $M^{\rm{2}}$ for the charged particles in transverse momentum interval $0.6 \leq p_{\text{T}} \leq 2.0$ GeV/{\textit{c}}.
 The error bars on the markers are the statistical uncertainties calculated using the sub-sampling method.
 With increase in $q$ value the $F_{\rm{q}}(M)$ values also increase that is $F_{\rm{q+1}}(M) \geq F_{\rm{q}}(M)$.
 Similar trends have been observed in all transverse momentum intervals. $F_{\rm{q}}$ is observed to grow for the small values of $M$, followed by saturation.
-This behaviour of $F_{\rm{q}}(M)$ with M shows absence of large fluctuations in the spatial distributions of the particles that is, there are no bin-to-bin fluctuations in the events.
-Thus there is no intermittency and no scale invariance in the multiplicity fluctuations, an observation that is anticipated because the phase transition physics not being incorporated in the SM AMPT model.
-Further the particle generation process of self-similar nature is also not incorporated in the model.
+This behaviour of $F_{\rm{q}}(M)$ with M shows absence of large fluctuations in the spatial distributions of the particles that is, there are no substantial bin-to-bin fluctuations in the particle generation in the events.
+In other words there is no intermittency and no scale invariance in the multiplicity fluctuations, an observation that is anticipated because the phase transition physics and self-similar particle generation processes not being incorporated in the SM AMPT model.
+Thus within the SM AMPT framework, the observations from the analysis provide direct access to the fluctuation patterns arising from the model dynamics.
+It is pertinent to mention that $F_{\rm{q}}(M)$ calculations are made as per the formalism proposed in~\cite{Hwa:2011bu} using the same-event multiplicity distributions.
+This approach is complementary to experimental methodologies that may employ additional procedures to account for detector and background effects.